memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

   thrillingly cool
   [if you need to hang your meter from a ferromagnetic rail](https://www.fluke.com/en-us/product/accessories/magnetic-hangers-utility-tools/tpak))

-It's details like this that really elevates Fluke above a generic DMM from Amazon.
+It's details like this that really elevate Fluke above a generic DMM from Amazon.

 ### The Limitations